About Down Syndrome

 What is Down Syndrome?

 With loving homes, available therapies, advanced medical care, better education and greater social acceptance, people with Down syndrome can live full and satisfying lives.
 Each year, more teens and adults with Down syndrome graduate from high school, go to college, find employment and live independently.
-Today, as awareness and acceptance grow, there are more opportunities than ever before for people with Down syndrome to develop abilities, discover talents and realize dreams.
+Today, as awareness and acceptance grow, there are more opportunities than ever before for people with Down syndrome.

 More DS Facts